 #8.
 Utilization of Spices and Herbs

-One of the best spices for reduces blood sugar levels is Cinamon.
+One of the best spices for reduces blood sugar levels is Cinnamon.
 Putting a little bit in your morning coffee can help to blunt the side effects of blood sugar.
-Other spices that have the same blood sugar lowering effect are Berberine, bitter melon extract, and rock lotus.
+Other spices that have the same blood sugar lowering effect are berberine, bitter melon extract, and rock lotus.

 - Bastard, J., P. et al Recent advances in the relationship between obesity, inflammation, and insulin resistance .
 Eur Cytokine Netw.
 (2006)

 - Thresher et al, Comparison of the effects of sucrose and fructose on insulin action and glucose tolerance.
 AJP- Regu Physiol October 2000 vol.279 no.4